stanus74/home-assistant-saj-h2-modbus/README.md

 - **Day Mask**: This is a bitmask to select charging days (e.g., Monday to Sunday = 127, calculated as 1 + 2 + 4 + 8 + 16 + 32 + 64).
 - **Charging/Discharging Power**: The power is set as a percentage of the inverter’s maximum capacity.
-For example, 10% of an 8000-watt inverter equals 800 watts.
+For example, 10% of an 8000-watt inverter equals 800 watts. **Note**: The integration limits charging power to a maximum of 25%.

 ![Charging Settings](images/saj_h2_modbus/input2.png "")